Sichuan Green Beans deliver incredible flavor with cracked peppercorns, ginger, garlic and scallions.

 Sichuan Green Beans deliver incredible flavor in a hurry and you’ll soon realize the aromatic mix of cracked peppercorns, ginger, garlic and scallions will be fabulous over more than just green beans.
 Try it tossed over grilled chicken, steaks or stirred into brown rice.
 And as far as veggies go, don’t limit yourself just to green beans… but what fabulous green beans these are.

 Starting with freshly cracked peppercorns, black pepper works just fine as long as it’s fresh but if you can get your hands on Sichuan pepper (frequently spelled szechuan in US), even better.
 The ground pepper is sauteed in oil in a large skillet until fragrant, then (get ready) quickly add minced fresh ginger, fresh garlic, chopped scallions and a splash of sriracha.
 While the aromatics are heating up together, the beans get quick-charred under the broiler to maintain their crispness and bright green color.
 Toss it all together and in less than 15 minutes you have fabulous, fresh beans.
 Serve beautifully in a shallow serving platter.
 So easy with intense flavor, it’s going to be requested often, at least that’s what’s happening at my house!

 This recipe made a convert of my husband who’s not a bean lover and because it’s one of those simple yet powerful recipes, Sichuan Green Beans can be made at the last minute and doubled to serve a crowd.
 The seasonings can be adjusted with more or less sriracha, but the half of a tablespoon doesn’t add substantial heat.
 Leave out the ginger for even more of a transitional flavor that’ll go with any cuisine.

-- 3 tablespoons olive or avocado oil divided
+- 3 Tablespoons olive oil, or avocado oil, divided